 Chickamauga is derived from an ancient Cherokee word meaning "River of Death".
 And death was all around this heavily wooded area occasionally spotted with uncultivated, vine-strewn, thicket- matted stretches of ground sometimes disturbed by outcroppings of limestone rock.
 In other words, land that no farmer would have bothered with since it would have required a massive amount of work and toil to bring up to minimal farming standards.
 The real prize that the Union army hoped to gain from this battle was capture of Chattanooga which was the rail center and major city of the Middle South.
 It was the greatest Southern victory of the entire war.

-Perhaps the most bizarre story concerns "Old Green Eyes".
+There are several legends about ghosts associated with these battles - Perhaps the most bizarre story concerns "Old Green Eyes".
 Who or what is Old Green Eyes?

 Old Green Eyes was a soldier who died in the war.
 There are two legends concerning his death.